bryntum/chronograph/src/guides/AdvancedFeatures.md

 Field properties also creates auto-generated get/set accessors, which are tied to the [[Replica.read]]/[[Replica.write]] methods of the graph.

 For the outside world, entities behave very similar to regular TypeScript classes, however, important consideration to keep in mind, is, again, purity.
-Even that field calculation function has class instance as its `this` value, it should not refer to anything other than `this.$` property, which is simply an immutable object collection of all fields of this entity.
-It should not modify any external state, or perform other effects.
+Even that field calculation function has class instance as its `this` value, it should only refer the immutable data from it.
+The `this.$` property is immutable, so it can be accessed safely.
+Calculation function should not modify any external state, or perform other effects.

 Takeaways: